dimastatz/coding-assesments/cogntiv/part2/README.md

 ### Data Ingestion Tier
 The Data Ingestion Tier consists of three components - [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html), [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS S3](https://aws.amazon.com/s3/).
 This tier is responsible for the data delivery to the S3 bucket.
 The main concern when delivering the data to the private S3 bucket in the [AWS VPC](https://aws.amazon.com/vpc/) is security and reliability
-- Only known clients can upload files to the S3 bucket
+- Only authenticated clients can upload files to the S3 bucket
 - S3 objects are immutable (read-only), cannot be overwritten
 - The S3 upload is reliable.
 The failed upload session will be tracked and retried.
 All fatal failures will be tracked in [AWS CloudWatch](https://aws.amazon.com/cloudwatch/)